parasaurolophus/go/lambda.md

 an increase of three (3) orders of magnitude over that for the C executable.
-It is so very much larger because even the most trivial Go program must drag in library dependencies and include large amounts of application-level support for garbage collection, non-triveal data management for built-in constructs like _slices_ (elastic sized views of fixed size arrays), and so on.
+It is so very much larger because even the most trivial Go program must drag in library dependencies and include large amounts of application-level support for garbage collection, non-trivial data management for built-in constructs like _slices_ (elastic sized views of fixed size arrays), and so on.
 In short, the conveniences provided by languages like Go come at a very high price in terms of memory utilization and run time performance.